Devorein/mongql/README.md

 2. Stitch already created typedef and resolvers
 3. Easily configurable (any of the typedef and resolvers can be turned off)
 4. View the generated SDL
+5. Auto addition of graphql validators with mongoose

 ## Motivation

 1. Creating a graphql SDL is not a difficult task by any means, but things get really cumbersome after a while, especially since a lot of the typedefs and resolvers are being repeated.
-2. Automating the schema generation helps to avoid errors regarding forgetting to define something in the schema or adding to the resolver.
+2. Automating the schema generation helps to avoid errors regarding forgetting to define something in the schema thats been added to the resolver or vice versa.

 ## Basic Usage (Without initial typedef and resolvers)